TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

   stopped SSE connection failures from marking the entire daemon failed.
 - Current local frontend: 13 unit/property tests and 10 Chromium GUI tests pass
   (all six individual steps and a four-step chain; GUI boundary is mocked).
+- GUI CI run 35537862881 passed all ten Chromium/WebKit jobs across Linux arm64/x86_64, macOS arm64/x86_64, and Windows x86_64 at revision 751d666.
+- Native startup now retains its child for timeout/error/app-exit cleanup, remembers failures that precede frontend listeners, and clears dead daemon handles.
+Environments are isolated by SHA-256 of the embedded sidecar rather than deleting other installed versions.
+Four standalone Rust protocol tests pass, including all 65,535 valid ports and bounded large Unicode diagnostics.
+  Full native state/process tests are wired into bundle CI and remain unverified.
 - Focused Bazel pytest: native CompareBackend runs on a valid corpus excerpt, produces CHAT + metrics, and verifies WER=0 / accuracy=1 for identical inputs.
   Native invalid-CHAT test confirms failure diagnosis and no overwrite.
 Other